ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 ++++++++++++++++

 Among MM and RRMM patients, they expect to have:
- - Isatuximab treatment with coverage scale-up from 10% to 45% across 5 years
+ - Isatuximab treatment with coverage rates informed by Sanofi's commercial team; Or
-   of the simulation.
-Or
+ - Daratummumab treatment with coverage rates derived from IQVIA sales projection; OR
- - Other (non Isa-based) treatment with constant coverage rates across 5 years of the simulation
+ - Residual (non Isa or Dara-based) treatment with coverage rates calculated by (1 - Isa_coverage - Dara_coverage).

 .. _mm4.1: